Why have a safety induction?

-To help to ensure that cards are only issued to authorised persons, departments who issue/request cards should have someone in place who is responsible for this process.
+To help to ensure that cards are only issued to authorised persons, departments that issue/request cards should have someone in place who is responsible for this process.
 For more information on this and supporting identification, follow this link to the Security ID cards.

 Day One Induction Form (pdf)

 For staff, students and visitors expected to be on-site for five days or more.
 Security will only issue swipe cards on the production of a completed, signed checklist.

 Day One Induction Guidance (pdf)